 Where is the U.S. sending drones?

 The U.S. uses drones primarily in Pakistan, Yemen, and Somalia, but has also used drones in military campaigns in Afghanistan, Iraq, and Libya.

 What damage can a drone do?
 Signature strikes & double taps

 Depending on the model of the drone, a drone such as a Reaper can carry thousands of pounds of payloads which result in high collateral damage.
 Predator drones have a less of a collateral impact, but the Hellfire missiles are lethal for the target.

 Signature strikes occur when targets are killed based on suspicion.
 If someone appears to be engaging in “suspicious behavior,” such as associating with a “suspected militant,” carrying a weapon.
 Any behavior the U.S. deems “suspicious” can justify a signature strike.

 A “double tap” occurs when a second drone strike follows the initial strike which results in the murder of those who may have rushed to the scene to understand what has happened, search for survivors, or assist the injured.

 The U.S. targets militants and suspected militants, especially al-Qaeda and its affiliates.
 However, the U.S.’ targets reflect a major problem of racial profiling, resulting in the murder of many innocent or low-level affiliates who are primarily young Muslim men.

-CIA director John Brennan passes the list to President Obama who must approve every drone strike.
+The CIA director passes the list to the President who must approve every drone strike.